Strategies

 2

-Foster value and initiate human rights programs for all stakeholders across the value chain and society.
+Enhancing and developing participation projects that extend the principles of human rights respect to all stakeholders throughout the value chain and within society.

 Management